 Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling and reporting frequency for percent removal of BOD_5 and TSS was increased in this permit from quarterly to monthly to match the sampling frequency of BOD_5 and TSS.
+Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.